|Format for Publication|

 Math Formulas and Symbols

-Simple mathematical formulas should be constructed using superscript, subscript, italic, and symbols in the Microsoft Word.
+Simple mathematical formulas should be constructed in normal text using superscript, subscript, italic, and symbols in Microsoft Word.

 - Use symbols in the Fonts: (normal text) or Symbol fonts.
 To insert a symbol, use Insert/symbol in the Word menu.